ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **Line 38-40: Tropical forests in Madagascar also store a large amount of carbon (Vieilledent et al., 2016) and high rates of deforestation in Madagascar are responsible for large CO2 emissions in the atmosphere (Achard et al.,41 2014).
 Quantify large, high, etc., also in line 48: "Much lower"**

+We added numbers:

+"Tropical forests in Madagascar also store a large amount of carbon (136 MgC.ha$^{-1}$ in the moist forest, Vieilledent et al. 2016) and high rates of deforestation in Madagascar (1.4-4.7 %/yr, Achard et al. 2002) are responsible for large CO$_2$ emissions in the atmosphere."

+"carbon stocks are about 50% lower at the forest edge than under a closed canopy (Brinck et al. 2017)".

 **Methodology: In the introduction the limitations of the products from Hansen et al. (2013) and Harper et al. (2007) are pointed out (e.g. cloud gaps, the delineation of ecoregions, plantations are classified as forest regrowth) so why would you combine these two products?**

 The two products are complementary.
 Harper et al. provide forest cover maps for Madagascar, but these maps are 1) not free of clouds, and 2) only available up to year 2000.
-On the contrary, Hansen et al. provide tree cover products without forest definition but which are 1) free of clouds and 2) available on a recent period from 2000 to 2014.
+On the contrary, Hansen et al. provide tree cover products without information on the forest extent (no forest definition) but which are 1) free of clouds, and 2) available on a recent period from 2000 to 2014.
 Combining the two products allows to obtain recent cloud-free forest cover change maps at the national scale for Madagascar on the period 2000-2014.

 **Why not start over from the beginning using "raw" Landsat data freely available online and use a single supervised classification method and training dataset.
 This would reduce the uncertainties related to differences between data products in tree cover/forest definitions, training data, map projection, etc.**

-One aim of our study is precisely to propose an alternative approach to the classical supervised classification method of Landsat satellite images based on a training data-set.
+One aim of our study is precisely to propose an alternative approach to the classical semi-automated supervised classification of satellite images based on a training data-set.
 As underline in the introduction of the article:

-"the production of such forest maps from a supervised classification approach requires significant resources, especially regarding the image selection step (required to minimize cloud cover) and the training step (visual interpretation of a large number of polygons needed to train the classification algorithm) (Rakotomalalaet al. 2015).
+"the production of such forest maps from a supervised classification approach requires significant resources, especially regarding the image selection step (required to minimize cloud cover) and the training step (visual interpretation of a large number of polygons needed to train the classification algorithm) (Rakotomalala et al. 2015).
 Most of this work of image selection and visual interpretation would need to be repeated to produce new forest maps in the future using a similar approach".

 This is especially true when the objective is to obtain a forest cover change map at large geographical scale, for example the national scale for Madagascar.
 Our approach is much simpler, relies on already available data-sets and can be used to produce new forest cover change maps in the future as soon as the global tree cover loss product is updated.

 **Line 134-137: We also completed the Harper's forest map of year 1990 by filling unclassified areas (due to the presence of clouds on satellite images) using our forest cover map of year 2000.
 To do so, we assumed that if forest was present in 2000, the pixel was also forested in 1990.
 This procedure does not account for forest regeneration as you point out.
 However, it can also cause underestimations in deforestation between 1990-2000, as there might be more forest in the cloud gap in 1990 than there is in 2000 that is classified as non-forest.**

+We agree with the fact that some non-forest areas in 2000 can be forest areas covered by cloud in 1990.
+As underlined in our text (section 2.1), this could be the case for a very small total area of 8,000 ha.
+Such a small uncertainty for the forest cover in 1990 has no significant impact on the forest cover and deforestation rate estimates we provide for the period 1990-2000:

+"To do so, we assumed that if forest was present in 2000, the pixel was also forested in 1990.
+Indeed, there is little evidence of natural forest regeneration in Madagascar (Grouzis et al. 2001; Harper et al. 2007), especially over such a short period of time.
+The remaining unclassified pixels were limited to a relatively small total area of about 8,000 ha.
+We labeled these residual pixels as non-forest, as for the year 2000."

 ## Results:

 **Line 262-265: Proportions of unclassified areas are not reported in the two other existing studies at the national level by MEFT et al. (2009) and ONE et al. (2015).
 With our approach, we produced wall-to-wall forest cover change maps from 1990 to 2014 for the full territory of Madagascar (Tab.
 1).
 More suited for discussion...**

 We understand this remark by Reviewer 1.
 We agree that comparison with previous studies should usually be done in the discussion part.
-In our case, the comparison with previous studies form a specific part of the Method section (see sub-section 2.3 untitled "Comparing our forest cover and deforestation rate estimates with previous studies").
-As a consequence, sub-section 3.2 untitled "Comparison with previous forest cover change studies in Madagascar" in the Result part presents the results associated to these comparison between studies.
-In the Discussion part, we preferred to focus on 1) the advantages and uncertainties associated to our approach, 2)
+In our case, the comparison forms a specific part of the Method section (see sub-section 2.3 untitled "Comparing our forest cover and deforestation rate estimates with previous studies").
+As a consequence, sub-section 3.2 untitled "Comparison with previous forest cover change studies in Madagascar" in the Result part presents the results associated to this comparison between studies.
+In the Discussion part, we preferred to focus on 1) the advantages and uncertainties associated to our approach, 2) the extent of forest cover change in Madagascar from 1953 to 2014, and 3) the impacts of our results on the conservation and development policies.

 ## Discussion:

 **Line 348-359: There is ongoing scientific debate about the extent of the "original" forest cover in Madagascar, and the extent to which humans have altered the natural forest landscapes since their large-scale settlement around 800 CE (Burns et al., 2016; Cox et al., 2012).
 Early French naturalists stated that the full island was originally covered by forest (Humbert, 1927; Perrier de La Bathie, 1921), leading to the common statement that 90% of the natural forests have disappeared since the arrival of humans on the island (Kull, 2000).
 More recent studies counter-balanced that point of view saying that extensive areas of grassland existed in Madagascar long before human arrival and were determined by climate, natural grazing and other natural factors (Virah-Sawmy, 2009; Vorontsova et al., 2016).
 Other authors have questioned the entire narrative of extensive alteration of the landscape by early human activity which, through legislation, has severe consequences on local people (Klein, 2002; Kull, 2000).
 Interesting to read but not very relevant for the discussion of the results.**

 We do not agree with the Reviewer 1 on this point.
 Our study can contribute to this debate which has implications on the conservation strategies adopted at the country level.
 Our results show that Madagascar has lost 44% of its natural forest cover over the period 1953-2014.
-The direct causes of deforestation are attributable to human activities such as slash-and-burn agriculture and pasture [@Scale2011].
+The direct causes of deforestation are attributable to human activities such as slash-and-burn agriculture and pasture [@Scales2011].
 As a consequence, it is difficult to question the entire narrative of extensive alteration of the landscape by early human activity [@Klein2002; @Kull2000].
 Our results demonstrate that human activities since the 1950s have profoundly impacted the natural tropical forests and that conservation and development programs in Madagascar have failed to stop deforestation in the recent years.
 We think this is an important point to address in the discussion, in particular for a journal such as _Biological Conservation_ which publishes studies aiming at advancing natural resource management and conservation policy.

 **Line 365-366: and Allnutt et al. (2008) estimated that deforestation between 1953 and 2000 led to an extinction of 9% of the species.
 Specify what group of species: invertebrates, plants, mammals, birds?**

-We specified: "Based on occurrence data for 2243 species of plants and invertebrates, Allnutt et al. (2008) estimated that deforestation between 1953 and 2000 has led to an extinction of 9% of the species."
+We specified: "Based on occurrence data for 2243 plant and invertebrate species, Allnutt et al. (2008) estimated that deforestation between 1953 and 2000 has led to an extinction of 9% of the species."

 # Answers to remarks by Reviewer 2